-Scholarships are available for students from diverse backgrounds.
+Scholarships and funding for study abroad are available for students from diverse backgrounds.

 Check out resources below to help answer your questions and find support for diversity and access while you are abroad.
-We invite you to write to us at to email@example.com if you have additional suggestions or links to resources that we can provide here.
+We invite you email us at firstname.lastname@example.org if you have additional suggestions or links to resources that we can provide here.